wasmCloud/wasmcloud-dev-site/content/app-dev/create-provider/rust.md

 TODO

-Next, we'll create a new private key for this provider and create and sign a _provider archive_ file.
+Next, we'll create a new private key for this provider, and create and sign a _provider archive_ file.